anla11/text-region-extract/README.md

 ## 2. Result

-Visualizing final step:
+Visualizing the final step:

 ![Process](images/process.png)

 Results on VTV Broadcast videos.
-My adjustment (algorithm 2) has better result on VTV.
+My adjustment (algorithm 2 on the right) has better result on VTV.

 ![VTV](images/vtv.png)

 Results on HTV Broadcast videos.
-My adjustment (algorithm 2) has better result on HTV.
+My adjustment (algorithm 2 on the right) has better result on HTV.

 ![VTV](images/htv.png)